BURNING QUESTIONS WE HEAR the most.

 Glad you asked.
 It boils down to quality over quantity.

-We care very much about the quality of care you receive.
-Quality is what will get you better.
+Quality care is what will get you better, faster.
 As an out-of-network provider, we are choosing to see fewer patients in a day in order to ensure an extremely high level of patient care.

 Insurance companies don’t look at patient care the same way we do.
-They put providers like us through the ringer with an application process to become “in-network.”
-If we’re chosen, we agree to receive significantly less reimbursement for treatments (as low as $40 for an hour treatment, inclusive of your copay — no, really) because we’ll be exposed to a bigger pool of patients.
-But the only way to offset our operational costs is to see more people in a day.
-That leads to a “patient mill” style of physical therapy that really bums us out, and undermines how we want to treat patients.
+They put providers like us through the ringer to become “in-network” which means receiving significantly less reimbursement for treatments.
+The only way to offset our operational costs is to see more people in a day.
+A LOT more.
+That leads to a “patient mill” style of physical therapy that doesn’t get people better, and undermines how we want to treat patients.
 We just can’t, and won’t, participate in that.

-At Clutch PT you will work one-on-one with a skilled, licensed physical therapist who cares about you and what you’re there to accomplish.
-You will have your therapist’s undivided attention for at least 45 minutes in a private treatment room.
+At Clutch PT you will work one-on-one with a skilled, licensed Doctor of Physical Therapy who cares about ALL of you and what you’re there to accomplish.
+We are able to spend the time evaluating your entire body and customizing treatment just for you.

-At an in-network clinic, you’ll likely be lined up on a table in an open gym with a bunch of other people while one therapist directs all of you at once.
+We take pride in doing what’s right for our patients instead of what’s right for a larger corporation or insurance company.
+At an in-network clinic, you’ll likely be lined up on a table next to a bunch of other people while one therapist directs all of you at once.
 Ultrasound/heat/electric stim/ice may be used as substitutes for individual care and treatment, but those things are just filling your appointment.
-If you’re only being treated for 5-7 minutes individually, it’s really tough to get better.
+They might make you feel better for the short term but they won’t solve the root cause of the problem.
+If you’re only being treated for a few minutes individually, it’s really tough to get better.
 Your therapist should take the time needed to diagnose the underlying cause of your problem, correct it and make sure you understand how to be your own advocate when you’re not in treatment.
 That takes expertise and individual attention.
 That’s why we are out-of-network.

+Hopefully that sheds light on the value of being an out-of-network provider.
 We’d be happy to rant about the specific ways in which insurance companies are squeezing everyone, but our communications guru says we should be “positive,” so we’re holding our tongues.
-But we’re willing to bet you have some nits to pick about the system too.
-Happy to discuss in person when you come in.
-Fortunately, since we’re out-of-network, we’ll have time to cover that during your treatments, and get to know what makes you tick.
+Happy to discuss your own nits to pick with the system when you come in.
+Fortunately, we’ll have ample one-on-one time to cover that during your treatments, and get to know what else makes you tick.

 Q: Crap.
 I don’t have any out-of-network benefits at all.
 Now what?